 One of our favourite things about downtown Toronto is all the old houses – gorgeous century homes oozing with character located in the some of the city’s best neighbourhoods.
-We live in a Victorian from 1887, so we’re intimately aware of what it’s like to own an old Toronto house.

 If you’re considering buying an old Toronto house, here’s what you need to know:

 - Knob and Tube Wiring Many (many!) old Toronto houses have old electrical wiring – wiring that wasn’t designed for today’s electronics.
 While old doesn’t necessarily mean bad, much of the old wiring has been (badly) altered – and it can be tough to insure a home with knob and tube wiring.
 Home inspectors are helpful at identifying knob and tube wiring – but you can be pretty sure old wiring exists if you see original lathe and plaster walls.
 Click here for more info than you probably want about knob and tube wiring.

 - Insulation Pre-World War 2 houses likely don’t have any insulation – it’s actually a relatively new technology.
 In the past, air pockets in the wall cavities were used to help seal a home, but it’s not likely enough to keep your heating bills down.
 There are ways to add insulation to your home (assuming you even have access to an attic!) but it can be expensive.